How do I go into Quick Assistadministrator mode?

 Two methods to go into Quick Assist administrator mode

-If you have ever encountered Quick Assist black screen admin when trying to run a program as an administrator using Quick Assist.
-Don’t worry.
-Here in this part, we’ll introduce two methods to go into Quick Assist administrator mode.
+Quick Assist is widely used to offer remote assistance to a remote computer.
+If you have ever encountered Quick Assist black screen admin when trying to run a program as an administrator, keep reading to realize two methods to go into Quick Assist administrator mode.

 Method 1.
 Disable PromptOnSecureDesktop using Registry